 Summary: The Joola Conversion Top is easy to setup and plays great.
 The 15mm playing surface is too thin for serious practice, but for fun games with family and friends it's an excellent choice.

-Another excellent conversion topper is made by Harvil.
-Like the Joola, it has a 15mm playing surface and attractive blue color scheme - plus it's available for a very reasonable price.
+Another excellent conversion topper is made by GamePoint.
+Like the Joola, it has a 15mm playing surface and attractive blue color scheme - plus it's durable and is built with a protective foam backing.

-Like all the best conversion toppers, the Harvil is easy to setup and is built to a high standard.
-It's around 15lbs lighter than the Joola, which makes it more convenient to move around the house - although you'll probably still need two people.
-The dense wood and tough design also means it should last a long time.
+Like all the best conversion toppers, the GamePoint is easy to setup and is built to a high standard.
+It's around 10lbs lighter than the Joola, which makes it more convenient to move around the house - although you'll probably still need two people.
+The quality construction and tough design also means it should last a long time.

-Most importantly, the Harvil plays great.
+Most importantly, the GamePoint plays great.
 The surface is responsive and relatively consistent, even for more advanced players.
-It also comes with a black metal net, so you only need paddles and a ball to start playing.
+It also comes with a competition-quality black net, so you only need paddles and a ball to start playing.

-Summary: The Harvil is similar in design to the Joola.
-It plays great, is available for a reasonable price and comes with a decent net.
-The only drawback is that the protecting EVA foam doesn't cover the entire table.
+Summary: The GamePoint is similar in design to the Joola.
+It plays great, has EVA protective foam and comes with a decent net.
+The only drawback is that it's quite pricey - although we think it's worth the money.

 One of my favorite conversion tops is the Martin Kilpatrick by Butterfly.
 It's an outstanding model with a thick playing surface and stylish design, plus it's available in three colors.